w3c/mediacapture-region/Questionnaire.md

 ## 2.1.
 What information might this feature expose to Web sites or other parties, and for what purposes is that exposure necessary?
 No new information is exposed, except:
-If a party within the [browsing context](https://html.spec.whatwg.org/multipage/browsers.html#browsing-context) is engaged in [self-capture](https://w3c.github.io/mediacapture-region/#dfn-self-capture) using **[pre-existing means](https://www.w3.org/TR/screen-capture/)**, and a third party within the same [browsing context](https://html.spec.whatwg.org/multipage/browsers.html#browsing-context) had minted a token and passed it to the first party, then the first party can learn of when a certain region in the document goes in/out of the viewport, by listening to the mute track's mute events.
+If a party within the [browsing context](https://html.spec.whatwg.org/multipage/browsers.html#browsing-context) is engaged in [self-capture](https://w3c.github.io/mediacapture-region/#dfn-self-capture) using **[pre-existing means](https://www.w3.org/TR/screen-capture/)**, and a third-party within the same [browsing context](https://html.spec.whatwg.org/multipage/browsers.html#browsing-context) had minted a token and passed it to the first party, then the first party can learn of when a certain region in the document goes in/out of the viewport, by listening to the mute track's mute events.

 ## 2.2.
 Do features in your specification expose the minimum amount of information necessary to enable their intended uses?
 Yes.